Tax Filing Deadlines

 June 15

-Corporate Tax Filing Deadline Countdown
+Corporate Tax Return

-CRA Penalty & Interest — Simple Calculator
+CRA Penalty & Interest Calculator

-Don’t know unpaid tax?
-Estimate it
+Don't know your unpaid tax?
+Estimate it.

-If you leave “Unpaid tax” blank, we’ll estimate it at 12.22% of profit (revenue − expenses).
+We'll estimate unpaid tax at 12.22% of profit (revenue minus expenses).

-When ON, arrears interest is not applied.
+When on, arrears interest is excluded.

 CRA Payment Essentials

-Personal Tax Instalments: If your net tax owing (after credits) is more than $3,000 in the current year and in either of the two preceding years, you must make quarterly instalment payments to avoid instalment interest.
+If your net tax owing after credits is more than $3,000 in the current year and in either of the two preceding years, you must make quarterly instalment payments.
 In Quebec, the federal threshold is $1,800.
+Due dates are March 15, June 15, September 15, and December 15.
 You are responsible for paying on time even if no reminder is received.

 Late Filing Penalties

-If you file late, the CRA charges 5% of unpaid tax as of the due date, plus 1% per full month late, up to 12 months.
+File late and CRA charges 5% of unpaid tax as of the due date, plus 1% per full month late, up to 12 months.
 If you had a late filing penalty in any of the previous three years, the penalty increases to 10% plus 2% per month, up to 20 months.

-Example: For a $25,000 balance filed 12 months late, the penalty is $1,250 (5%) + $3,000 (1% × 12) = $4,250.
-With a prior penalty in the last three years, it could be $2,500 (10%) + $6,000 (2% × 12) = $8,500.
+Example: $25,000 balance filed 12 months late = $4,250 in penalties.
+With a prior penalty in the last three years, that jumps to $8,500.

 Late Payment Interest

-Example: At a 9% annual rate, a $25,000 balance paid 12 months late accrues roughly $2,250 in interest, slightly more due to daily compounding.
+Example: At 9% annual, a $25,000 balance paid 12 months late accrues roughly $2,250 in interest.

 Inaccurate Reporting Penalties

-If you knowingly, or through gross negligence, make a false statement or omission, the penalty is the greater of $100 or 50% of the understated tax and any related overstated credits.
+If you knowingly or through gross negligence make a false statement or omission, the penalty is the greater of $100 or 50% of the understated tax and any related overstated credits.

-Whose Responsibility is It?
+Whose Responsibility Is It?

-Top 10 Best Practices
+10 Best Practices

-1. Pay instalments on time to avoid interest.
+1. Pay instalments on time to avoid interest

-2. File on time to avoid penalties.
+2. File on time to avoid penalties

-4. Keep detailed records to simplify filing and reviews.
+4. Keep detailed records to simplify filing and reviews

-5. Track credits and deductions to reduce tax owed.
+5. Track credits and deductions to reduce tax owed

-8. Plan year round for cash flow and instalments.
+8. Plan year-round for cash flow and instalments

-9. Review returns carefully to catch errors early.
+9. Review returns carefully to catch errors early